Sunny Akani: 2018–2019

-Akani failed to qualify for the first ranking event of the season, losing 4-3 to Oliver Lines in the qualifying round of the 2018 Riga Masters.
-He beat Fan Zhengyi 6-5 to qualify for the 2018 World Open, where he was defeated 5-2 in the first round by Barry Hawkins.
-Akani reached the semi-finals of the non-ranking 2018 Haining Open, where he was defeated 4-2 by Li Hang.
+Akani failed to qualify for the first ranking event of the season, losing 4–3 to Oliver Lines in the qualifying round of the 2018 Riga Masters.
+He beat Fan Zhengyi 6–5 to qualify for the 2018 World Open, where he was defeated 5–2 in the first round by Barry Hawkins.
+Akani reached the semi-finals of the non-ranking 2018 Haining Open, where he was defeated 4–2 by Li Hang.
 He followed this by the knockout stage of the non-ranking Six-red World Championship, coming through the round-robin stage by finishing second in Group E, scoring victories over Jimmy Robertson and Mohamed Khairy, and losing to group winner Ding Junhui.
-In the knockout stage, he beat Stephen Maguire and Mohammed Shehab 6-5 to reach the semi-finals, where he lost 7-5 to eventual champion Kyren Wilson.
+In the knockout stage, he beat Stephen Maguire and Mohammed Shehab 6–5 to reach the semi-finals, where he lost 7–5 to eventual champion Kyren Wilson.

-Having failed to qualify for the Indian Open and European Masters, Akani's next ranking event was the 2018 China Championship, where he lost 5-3 in the first round to Mark Selby, who would go on to win the tournament.
-At the 2018 English Open, he defeated 8th seed Kyren Wilson 4-3 before losing 4-0 to Anthony McGill in the second round.
-Akani beat Soheil Vahedi 6-5 to qualify for the International Championship, where he defeated Mark Williams 6-3 and Zhou Yuelong 6-4 to reach the third round, where he lost 6-4 to Ali Carter.
-A 4-0 victory over Fan Zhengyi in first round of the 2018 Northern Ireland Open set up a second round tie with Xiao Guodong, which he lost 4-3.
+Having failed to qualify for the Indian Open and European Masters, Akani's next ranking event was the 2018 China Championship, where he lost 5–3 in the first round to Mark Selby, who would go on to win the tournament.
+At the 2018 English Open, he defeated 8th seed Kyren Wilson 4–3 before losing 4–0 to Anthony McGill in the second round.
+Akani beat Soheil Vahedi 6–5 to qualify for the International Championship, where he defeated Mark Williams 6-3 and Zhou Yuelong 6–4 to reach the third round, where he lost 6–4 to Ali Carter.
+A 4–0 victory over Fan Zhengyi in first round of the 2018 Northern Ireland Open set up a second round tie with Xiao Guodong, which he lost 4–3.

-Akani enjoyed another good showing at the 2018 UK Championship, defeating Eden Sharav and James Cahill 6-5, and winning 6-2 against Jak Jones to reach the last 16 for the second year running, where he lost 6-2 to Stuart Bingham.
+Akani enjoyed another good showing at the 2018 UK Championship, defeating Eden Sharav and James Cahill 6–5, and winning 6–2 against Jak Jones to reach the last 16 for the second year running, where he lost 6–2 to Stuart Bingham.
 His next win at a ranking event came at the Shoot-Out, where he defeated Lyu Haotian and Billy Joe Castle before losing in the third round to amateur player Ryan Davies.
-Akani finished the season by failing to qualify for the 2019 World Championship, losing in the second round of qualifying 10-5 to Robert Milkins.
+Akani finished the season by failing to qualify for the 2019 World Championship, losing in the second round of qualifying 10–5 to Robert Milkins.
 He ended the season 52nd in the Snooker world rankings.

 2021–2022

 In July, Akani contracted COVID-19, although was not withdrawn from any events.
-However, in an interview after losing in the 2022 European Masters, he revealed that he had Long COVID and was unable to practise for more than minutes, where normally he would be on the snooker table as much as he was able to be on it, This led to a significant dip in form throughout the 2021-22 season, placing his tour position at the end of season at risk.
+However, in an interview after losing in the 2022 European Masters, he revealed that he had Long COVID and was unable to practise for more than minutes, where normally he would be on the snooker table as much as he was able to be on it.
+This led to a significant dip in form throughout the 2021-22 season, which led to his eventual relegation from the tour.

+2024

+Akani reclaimed professional status by reaching the final of Event 1 of the Asia and Oceania Q School.